abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 * Clearly explain in the strategy document:
   * That no context was available
   * That the test is a placeholder until implementation details are available

-#### Step 8: Fill `Godspeed specific instructions` Section

-Ask the `rag-node mcp` server for Godspeed-specific test writing knowledge.

-Include that output here to provide a reference for how Godspeed handles events and schema validation.

 **Output Location**: `docs/test/test-strategy.md`